persuaded9041/poke-solus-fr/README.md

 - Stream or record a playthrough
 - Share the project with someone who might be interested

-If you're inclined to make a monetary donation, the developer's Ko-fi page is [here][kofi].

 _Any_ form of support is greatly appreciated. :blush: